drsydd/FunkyStation-Medical-Suggestions/README.md

 ---------------------------------------
 	Anemia :  blood regen lowered ?
 Or start taking bloodloss damage faster (lower treshold)?
-	Arthritis :  Pain (usually in knees, hands and hips) Asthma : Beta-blockers given to asthmatic patients will cause asphyxiation damage Autoimmune disorder : RP, no gameplay value
+	Arthritis :  Pain (usually in knees, hands and hips) Asthma : Shortness of breath after running?
+Disables running for some time?
+Beta-blockers given to asthmatic patients will cause gasping and asphyxiation damage because they will worsen the condition.
+	Autoimmune disorder : RP, no gameplay value
-	Blood clots : Requires blood thinners
+	Blood clots : Requires blood thinners.
 	Cancer : RP, no gameplay value
-	Chronic pain : Pain but could be renamed to back pain for something more common and more precise ingame  : *My back hurts!*
+	Chronic pain : Gives you pain but could be renamed to back pain for something more common and more relatable?  : *My back hurts!*
 	Depression : Requires antidepressants
 	Diabetes : No gameplay value to begin with.
-Would require more work: add sweetness level to meals, and blood sugar level to HealthAnalyzer.
+Would require lot of dev work: add sweetness level to meals, and blood sugar level to HealthAnalyzer.
 IRL people usually have pills multiple times a day, or insulin before eating, so the sugar level doesn't go too high afterwards.
 Ingame simplification : If meds are not taken after eating something sweet, blood sugar value rises and puts the player into a coma after a treshold (or just 0 1, has to take meds right after for more simplification).
 Coma requires IV insulin in medbay to treat.
-	Heart disease : rename to chronic heart failure
+	Heart disease : Rename to chronic heart failure
 	High blood pressure : Add something to measure it ingame?
 Or just show on HealthAnalyzer?
-120/75 mmHg is a normal value HIV : RP, no gameplay value, syringes could eventually contaminate people...
+120/75 mmHg is a normal value.
+Gives pain *I have a headache* if above 170/110 mmHg.
+	HIV : RP, no gameplay value, syringes could eventually contaminate people...
 	Kidney disease: RP, no gameplay value (would need significant rework of medical and blood filtration mechanics).
 Maybe just lower the treshold for drug overdose as aren't peed out as fast as usual?
 	Liver disease : RP, no gameplay value.
 	Lung disease (Remove?
-Asthma already there, keep things simple) Migraines : Requires betablockers.
+Asthma already there, keep things simple) Migraines : *my head hurts!* gives you pain,  requires betablockers to avoid getting one in the long run.
 	Neuroaversion  : not something medical, but Ive seen it used in the codebase with migraines...
 	Osteoporosis : RP, no gameplay value.
+Probably take blunt damage faster.
 	Seizures : Rename to Epilepsy, requires antiepileptics.
 	Sleep Apnea : Gives higher blood pressure.
 	Stroke : Requires blood thinners or might happen again.